Strategy, Leadership & Analytics Minor (SLAM)

 Maximum Hours: 99

-The purpose of this course is to help develop the next generation of leaders for our country and the world.
-They study of leadership begins with a conceptual understanding of the genealogies and evolution of leadership theory.
-It follows with students gaining practical knowledge about different leadership styles, traits and characteristics through case studies and personal interactions with proven leaders.
-The course also creates an opportunity for students to assess their leadership capabilities and to develop a personal leadership plan for the future.
+This course aims to develop the next generation of leaders via a conceptual understanding of the genealogies and evolution of leadership theory.
+Students will also gain practical knowledge about leadership styles and characteristics through discussions and interactions with proven leaders and assess and demonstrate their own leadership capabilities.

 SLAM 3020 Strategic Leadership in Practice (3)